delight-dev/Delight/UnityProject/Delight/Assets/Delight/Readme.txt

 Upgrading from earlier versions
 -------------------------------

-Remove the Delight folder and import the new package.
+Remove everything under the Delight folder except the Extensions folder if you have downloaded additional extensions you want to keep.
+After the files are removed, import the new package.
 Make sure everything compiles and reload the content by pressing "Reload All" in the Delight window:

 Window -> Delight